gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Metrics/README.md

 Edit distance is a string metric reflecting the minimum number of operations required to transform one string into the other.
 There are several ways to measure the edit distance.

-The table below compares edit distance measurement functions provided by `StringMetrics` class:
+The table below compares metric functions provided by `StringMetrics` class:

 | Metric Function                           | Insertion | Deletion | Substitution | Transposition | Algorithm                                     |
 |:------------------------------------------|:---------:|:--------:|:------------:|:-------------:|:---------------------------------------------:|